Ensuring Holistic Child Development

 At this age, it is also essential for toddlers to start picking up social skills and learning about key virtues.
 Social skills would refer to the skills necessary to interact with others, which include listening, greeting, communicating and being polite and gentle.
 There are activities that toddlers can participate in to boost their social skills.
 These include:

-❖ Home-based role playing sessions: Parents can join their child in acting out different real life scenarios, where parents can correct bad behaviour and educate their child on the right ways to behave during social settings.
+❖ Home-based role playing sessions: Parents can join their child to act out different real life scenarios, where parents can correct bad behaviour and educate their child on the right ways to behave during social settings.

 Toddlers should also be encouraged to adopt key virtues such as compassion, graciousness, patience and charitable behaviour.
 Parents can start by being a good role model and demonstrating acts of kindness.
 They should also expose their children to movies/television shows that promote strong morals.